What are the unique values we hold to as a church?

 - We involve kids in what we do.

 - Our Children’s Ministry is not about baby-sitting.
-It’s about discipling children and the Children’s Ministry workers are amazing.
+It’s about discipling children and our Children’s Ministry workers are amazing.

 - We make room for young worship leaders to lead.